5 Best Above Ground Robotic Pool Cleaners of 2023 – Reviews & Buyer’s Guide

 The SmartNav 2.0™ scanning system optimizes the Dolphin Escape’s pool surface coverage and cleaning time.
 In addition, filtration is achieved via the use of an oversized filter cartridge (as opposed to bags) and fine filters to grab anything in sight.

 The Dolphin Escape’s hi-tech features and state-of-the-art design are backed by a one-year warranty and 30-day, no-hassle return policy.
 Above all, its deep-cleaning performance gives you a tremendous bang for the buck.
+Overall this is the best pool vacuum above ground that we have reviewed.

 2. Zodiac Ranger Above-Ground Pool Vac